tsamaya/docker-postgis/README.md

 NB:
 - EXPOSED PORT is the standard 5432
-- PG_DATA is /var/lib/postgresql/data and can be mount on host
+- PGDATA is /var/lib/postgresql/data and can be mount on host
 - VOLUME /usr/share/data is shared to easly share files from the host to the container.

 ## run